qiaoqiao2323/Affective_touch/README.md

 - Reaction and preparation time
 - Moreeeeeeeeeeeeeeeee

+## 📊 Dataset

+- Touch features for all participants and all conditions
+- Annotation from videos for free condition
+- Questionnaire results
+- Video features about motion energy will update soon

 ## ⚠️ Notes

 - `Tkinter` GUI is run in a separate thread to avoid blocking YARP.
 (For future development, it's better to change to another tool)